FAQ

 If you prefer to only listen you are welcome to do so, we do our utmost to make the meeting a safe place.
 We only use our first names and stress at the end of each meeting that everything that is said should remain confidential.
 Another nugget that we have found helpful to keep the meetings safe and effective for all is to bring your problems to your sponsor and the solution to the meeting.

+Anonymity, as a spiritual principle, speaks primarily of humility—not secrecy.
 Although as stated in Tradition Eleven, “…we need always maintain personal anonymity at the level of press, radio, TV and films [and new technologies],” the main purpose of anonymity is to protect the fellowship—to prevent any one member from taking credit for results that should be correctly attributed to the recovery program and more specifically to our Higher Power.
 In this manner, we always seek to place principles before personalities.

 Is what I say in meetings confidential?

 The opinions expressed in meetings are strictly those of the person who gave them.
-What we hear is spoken in confidence and should be treated as confidential.*
+What we hear is spoken in confidence and should be treated as confidential.
+Confidentiality is a legal principle.

 Information or conversations are considered confidential in order to safeguard the personal information of an individual.
 However, confidentiality limits are defined by law rather than the SAA Traditions.
 Whom we meet and what we hear in a SAA meeting should not be shared outside the group; however, the legal requirement to reveal the criminal activity of another may override the limits of confidentiality.